LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Conversation Builder/conversation-builder-overview.md

 Brands don’t need to start from scratch to build bots - they can leverage the Conversation Builder’s built-in automation templates for common workflows and channels as accelerators including:

-* Industry-specific templates for common workflows and verticals, such a retail, telecommunications and finance.
-These templates provide a starting point on which to build, customize and integrate with product, billing, CRM and other business systems like Shopify, Salesforce, Timetrade, Hybris.
+* Automation libraries with industry-specific templates for common workflows and verticals, such a retail, telecommunications and finance.
+* Industry specific templates provide a starting point on which to build, customize and integrate with product, billing, CRM and other business systems like Shopify, Salesforce, Timetrade, Hybris.
 * Integration with product catalogues, order systems, knowledge bases, and more.
 * And the option to leverage pre-existing automation and NLU investments including DialogFlow, Watson, Lex and other NLU providers.

-This allows brands to, for example, quickly connect their product catalogue.
+{: .notice}
+For example, a brand can use a prebuilt retail template from the automation library, edit the script to customize it according to their brand lingo, and immediately integrate to Shopify or connect their product catalogue.

 ## How the Conversation Builder works